Is content marketing a tactic or a strategy? An examination of why the latter is becoming a weakness for many marketers.

 When brands move to adapt automation they would be wise to remember the holy grail, a great customer experience that is seamless.
 They should treat automation as a means to end, a way to communicate and deliver their very human commitment to their customers.

 Welcome to the Fifth Estate by Geoff Livingston It’s almost been two years since my second book Welcome to the Fifth Estate was published.
 Because of the compensation issues, time since publishing, and frankly, the plethora of social media and online marketing books out there, it’s time to give it to you for free!
 Please feel free to download the book here.
+The password is “Fifth.”
 I’m sorry that it’s only available to you in this PDF format.
 And per the issues link, please forgive any typos.
 From a content perspective, the Fifth Estate offers the deepest dive into social media of my three books.
 Here’s a glimpse: A fantastic introduction from Mashable’s Chief Strategy Officer Adam Ostrow.
-The first chapter details the media […]
+The first […]

 Image by Frank et Son When it comes to seeking clients, I try to find challenging projects and start-ups.
 Building a brand from the bottom-up and executing marketing turnarounds are some of the best ways to build a reputation as a marketer.
 Seeking opportunities with “good” companies — while always nice for your client list and resume — don’t necessarily distinguish you.
 It’s always easier to guide a boat on course than one in turbulent waters.